 Attacking the consensus protocol

 Let's take a look at a 51% attack to double-spend bitcoins in action.
 The attacker wants to buy an item using bitcoins from a merchant.
-After having confirmed that the attacker's transaction has been included in the newest block of the blockchain, the merchant hands the item to the attacker.
+After confirming that the attacker's transaction has been included in the newest block of the blockchain, the merchant hands the item to the attacker.
 At this time, the attacker can launch the 51% attack by re-mining the block containing the attacker's payment transaction.
 The re-mined block will substitute the payment transaction with another one spending those bitcoins.
 That essentially allows the attacker to double spend his bitcoins.
 With his enormous mining power, the attacker then continues to mine additional blocks to make the chain containing his double-spend transaction longer than the original chain.
-At this time, according to Bitcoin's consensus algorithm, a fork will happen, and the original payment transaction to the merchant will then be fully replaced by the double-spend one, resulting in the attacker getting the item without having paid for it.
+In this case, according to Bitcoin's consensus algorithm, a fork will happen, and the original payment transaction to the merchant will then be fully replaced by the double-spend one, resulting in the attacker getting the item without having paid for it.

 Attacking the user